Vaccines: physicians rights and responsibilities

 Responsibilities to patients who are vaccine-hesitant or refuse to vaccinate

-These considerations apply when patients or their legal guardians are unsure about vaccines or refuse to vaccinate altogether.
+These considerations apply when patients or their legal guardians are unsure about vaccines or refuse to vaccinate.
+Learn more about vaccine hesitancy

 Some patients/guardians may try to delay the vaccination schedule or refuse to vaccinate even after you’ve discussed vaccines and provided appropriate resources.
 As a physician, you must respect your patients’ autonomous decisions about vaccination.
 Chart your patient’s concerns related to vaccination so you can monitor potential changing views and decisions.